paritytech/parity-bridges-common/docs/poa-eth.md

 ## Ethereum Node
 On the Ethereum side of things, we require two things.
-First, a Solidity smart contract to track the Substrate headers which have been submitted to the bridge (by the relay), and a built-in contract to be able to verify that headers have been finalized by the Grandpa finality gadget.
+First, a Solidity smart contract to track the Substrate headers which have been submitted to the bridge (by the relay), and a built-in contract to be able to verify that headers have been finalized by the GRANDPA finality gadget.
 Together this allows the Ethereum PoA chain to verify the integrity and finality of incoming Substrate headers.

 The Solidity smart contract is not part of this repo, but can be found